MaxwellMrks/Neon-Plasma-Tube-Entropy-Source-/README.md

 - Can be used to study neon-plasma behaviors.

-- Gsh-2 tube filament successfully undergoes thermionic emission, and the tube sustains at DC post 10kv strike.
+- Gsh-2 tube filament successfully undergoes thermionic emission, and the tube sustains at 195vDC post 10kv strike.

 - Due to errors in my circuit design topology the 195vdc/positive field, instead of being present on the intended electrode (on the opposite end of the tube) is instead coupling through the 10kv strike rail.